-Constipation associated with IBS
+Constipation associated with irritable bowel syndrome

 Constipation for many can be a symptom of living with irritable bowel syndrome (IBS).
 Constipation often brings with it cramp-like abdominal pain which can range from mild to severe.
 The pains can last a short period of time or can be long-term (chronic), affecting quality of life due to continual discomfort.
 This type of pain is often relieved by a bowel movement which if you have constipation, as a symptom of IBS, may be easier said than done.
 Constipation is a condition where you will experience less frequent bowel movements and may have to strain to try to pass a stool which can then be hard and painful, as well as unusually large or small.